-He doesn’t like being told off, he gets overwhelmed when there’s so many kids and it’s noisy, he’s ever so gentle around smaller/younger kids and will never hit back because that’s not what I teach him.
-But what really pisses me off about it, is the fact other people are quick in commenting about how he needs to MAN up and stop being such a fairy.
+He doesn’t like being told off, he gets overwhelmed when there are so many kids and it’s noisy, he’s ever so gentle around smaller/younger kids and will never hit back because that’s not what I teach him.
+But what pisses me off about it, is the fact other people are quick in commenting about how he needs to MAN up and stop being such a fairy.
 Why do we need to call our boys these things and make them MAN up??
 I just don’t get it.

 I don’t want my boys to be your stereotypical bloke that’s all tough and rugged who doesn’t talk about feelings or cry!
 Why does society expect men to be like this??
-It’s 2019, men should be able to show their son’s its ok to cry and express their feelings.
+It’s 2019, men should be able to show their son’s it’s ok to cry and express their feelings.
 It’s ok to be sensitive but tough, for me it’s these very things that make men feel ASHAMED to talk.
 A man should NEVER EVER feel ashamed to talk or show emotion, it certainly doesn’t make them look like a “fairy” in fact for me I think it makes them look stronger because they’re not afraid to show their sensitive side.

 When society views men in this way what kind of example is this setting for our boys??
 It’s not just girls these days that feel pressured into looking good, men do too and it’s no wonder that male suicide is on the rise.
 I mean in 2017 it was recorded that deaths by suicide were 75% males!!
 That’s just shocking to me, why do we let men feel like they’re not a real man if they talk or share how they feel??
 It’s not right, men are men and should be able to talk.
-I know with a lot of men it’s also about pride especially if they have an army background where men really are supposed to be tough and emotionless and just suck it up.
+I know with a lot of men it’s also about pride especially if they have an army background where men are supposed to be tough and emotionless and just suck it up.
 Men are less likely to report domestic violence or sexual assaults because of this and I know we talk about equality to women which I will also stand by, but what about men??
 Why can’t we just treat people as people without worrying about gender??

 Why do our boys have to man up??
-In my eyes they’re all the man they need to be and as they grow they will become the men they are supposed to be.
+In my eyes, they’re all the man they need to be and as they grow they will become the men they are supposed to be.
 My little men are perfect and exactly as they are intended to be.
 Why can’t men look after themselves without being labelled as gay??
-This is another thing that really gets me going, lots of young men these days take pride in themselves and enjoy doing the whole skincare routines, going on shopping sprees and treating themselves to manicures and going to the hairdressers, yet we use such derogatory words like calling them gay, faggots and fairies.
+This is another thing that gets me going, lots of young men these days take pride in themselves and enjoy doing the whole skincare routines, going on shopping sprees and treating themselves to manicures and going to the hairdressers, yet we use such derogatory words like calling them gay, faggots and fairies.
 Just because a man likes to look and feel good doesn’t mean he fancies other men.
 I was talking to a friend and she’s the same with me on this and believes that maybe we need to work on healing men therapeutically and giving them more effective ways to communicate their hurt than using their fists.
-At the end of the day, I really don’t care if my boys are straight, gay or bi as long as they’re happy and comfortable in their own skins and with who they are.
+At the end of the day, I don’t care if my boys are straight, gay or bi as long as they’re happy and comfortable in their skins and with who they are.

 So next time you see a boy crying or even a grown man please don’t tell them to MAN UP!!!